dmbrgs/myFirstRepo/README.md

 # myFirstRepo
 My first repository, will see how it goes.
+Wish me luck.